Skip to main content

 8. What is the maximum amount of tax deduction under Home Loan Interest?

-Under Section 26E(2) and Schedule 3D of the Inland Revenue Ordinance, if you are the sole owner of a dwelling, you can get deductions of HLI paid on the mortgage of your home.
-The maximum amount of deduction for each year is $100,000.
+Under Section 26E(2) of the Inland Revenue Ordinance, if you are the registered sole owner of a dwelling, you can get deductions of Home Loan Interest paid on the mortgage of your home.
+The maximum amount of deduction for each year is $100,000 from the year of assessment 2017/18 onwards.

 With effect from the year of assessment 2012/13, the number of years of deduction for home loan interest is extended from 10 to 15 (not necessarily consecutive) years of assessment, while maintaining the current deduction ceiling of $100,000 a year.
 The additional 5 years home loan interest deduction is not applicable to the year of assessment prior to the year of assessment 2012/13.
 However, it will not affect taxpayers’ entitlement (including those who had already got the deduction of home loan interest for 10 years of assessment) of the 5 additional years deduction from the year of assessment 2012/13 and onwards.